Weather regulation as the implementation of the prayer,

 What the most ancient Christian monument in China can teach us *

-No better way could have been found to honour the entry of Christianity into the twentieth century of its existence than by publishing a Russian translation of the Si-ngan-fu 1 inscription, which records the beginnings of Christianity in China (a Christianity not in need of armed support).
+Christianity in China (a Christianity not in need of armed support).
 This ancient monument, this simple stone, is more precious to us Russians than all the diamonds of South Africa, especially since the descendants of the Syrians (who, according to the inscription, brought Christianity to China) have been received into communion by our Orthodox Church.

-* In connection with an article by S.S.
+The Si-ngan-fu inscription tells us of that first profoundly peaceful introduction of Christianity to China, in sharp contrast to the Christianity which appeals for armed support and arouses implacable hatred.
+2* In connection with an article by S.S.
 Slutsky, The most ancient Christian monument in China', Russkii vesinik, 1901, n 1; first published, unsigned, in Russkil arkhivs 1901, n° 4, pp. 631-7; reprinted by N.A.
 Setnitsky in his Russkit mysliieli o Kitae V.S.
 Solov'ev i N.F.
 Fedorov Russian Thinkers on China: V.S.
 Solov'ev and N.F.
 Fedorov).
 Harbin, 1926.

 1. Si-ngan-fu, now Hsian-fu, Shensi province, was the capital of China under the T'ang dynasty.
 This Nestorian monument, erected in 781. was rediscovered in the grounds of the Buddhist monastery of Chin-sheng-ssii in 1623, and became known in Europe through Jesuit missionaries who translated the Chinese and Syriac inscription into Latin in 1635.